 Welcome to Paulo Marin’s web site!

-Awarded by the University of South Florida, College of Engineering, the “2014 Harry J. Pfister Award for Excellence in the Telecommunications Industry”, Paulo Marin is a recognized specialist in the ICT (Information and Communications Technology) physical infrastructure industry and has been in business for more than twenty-five years in countries and regions like Brazil, The United States, South America, Caribbean, and Iberia.
-Marin is an experienced engineer in telecommunications infrastructure and the national reference in structured cabling in Brazil.
-He has also played an important roll in the ICT industry globally.
-He’s author of several technical books – one is the national reference in the structured cabling industry.
-Paulo Marin has been working as an independent consultant on telecommunications cabling systems design, technical specifications, training, standards leadership, project management, consulting and audit of mission-critical environments.
+Awarded by the University of South Florida, College of Engineering, the “2014 Harry J. Pfister Award for Excellence in the Telecommunications Industry”, Paulo Marin is a recognized specialist in the ICT (Information and Communications Technology) physical infrastructure industry and has been in business for nearly 30 years.
+Marin has been working on telecommunications cabling systems design, specifications, training, standards leadership, project management, consulting and audit of mission-critical environments.
 Marin has among his clients and business partners tier one companies in both segments, private and the government.
 Paulo Marin brings a vast international experience and has been working on projects in The United States, Central and South America, Caribbean, and Iberia.
 Paulo Marin is author of several technical books published in Brazil about structured cabling systems, data centers infrastructure and building infrastructure for telecommunications cabling.

-Marin holds an electrical/electronics engineer degree, a certificate in telecommunications, a master’s degree in electrical engineering on signal propagation, and a doctor’s degree in electrical engineering on electromagnetic interference in telecommunications cabling systems.
+Marin holds an electrical/electronics engineer degree, a certificate in telecommunications, a master’s degree in electrical engineering on signal propagation, and a doctorate in electrical engineering on electromagnetic interference applied to telecommunications cabling systems.

-Dr. Marin has been an IEEE (Institute of Electric and Electronics Engineers) member for nearly seventeen years and belongs to two societies: EMC (Electromagnetic Compatibility) and COM (Communications).
-He has spoken in a number of IEEE conferences on EMI/EMC issues applied to telecommunications systems in the U.S. and internationally as well, including IEEE conferences and seminars in the U.S. and South America.
-As a BICSI member for eighteen years, Marin has served BICSI in several positions as a volunteer.
-Marin has written several technical articles for technical magazines worldwide, keeps a column in a Brazilian technical magazine (RTI) since 2001.
-He is the chairman of the ANSI/BICSI 005 subcommittee (ESS, Electronic Safety and Security standard) and belongs to the ANSI/BICSI 002 subcommittee (data centers standard) in the U.S., and served as chairman of an ABNT committee (ABNT CE 03:046.05) for 15 years, responsible for standardization in structured cabling systems (commercial, residential, industrial, and data centers) in Brazil.
+Dr. Marin has been an IEEE (Institute of Electric and Electronics Engineers) member for eighteen years and a subscriber to the EMC Society (Electromagnetic Compatibility) for 14 years.
+He has spoken in a number of conferences on EMI/EMC issues applied to telecommunications systems in the U.S. and internationally as well, including IEEE conferences and seminars in the U.S. and South America.
+As a BICSI member for twenty years, Marin has served BICSI in several positions as a volunteer.
+He has written several technical articles for technical magazines worldwide and keeps a Q&A column in a respected Brazilian technical magazine (RTI) since 2001.
+He is the chairman of the ANSI/BICSI 005 committee (ESS, Electronic Safety and Security standard) since 2009, a voting member of the ANSI/BICSI 002 committee (data centers standard) in the U.S., and served as chairman of an ABNT committee (ABNT CE 03:046.05) for 15 years, responsible for standardization in structured cabling systems (commercial, residential, industrial, and data centers) in Brazil.

-Paulo Marin has dedicated a significant part of his time on the development of technical literature as well as training and teaching activities in both fields technical and academics.
-He is experienced in curriculum development for technical college courses.
+Dr. Marin has dedicated a significant part of his time on the development of technical literature for professionals and students in electrical engineering, ICT infrastructure, and mission-critical environments.